 The National Centre for Writing is based in the magnificent medieval Dragon Hall on King Street in Norwich.
 You can find out about what we do by clicking here.

 There have been buildings on the site for more than a thousand years.
 Dragon Hall is a rare example of a medieval merchant’s trading complex, built in about 1430 by a merchant, Robert Toppes.
-Its centrepiece, the magnificent first floor trading hall, is 26 metres long, used more than 500 large oak timbers, was decorated with 15 carved dragons of Baltic oak and has a fine crown post roof.
+Its centrepiece, the magnificent first floor trading hall, is 26 metres long, used more than 500 large oak timbers, was decorated with 15 dragons of Baltic oak and has a fine crown post roof.
 Its survival gives us the opportunity to appreciate the skills of the 15th century timber craftsmen.